-- increases in worldwide LNG production capacity and availability of LNG for market supply; - increases in demand for natural gas but at levels below those required to maintain current price equilibrium with respect to supply; - increases in the cost to supply natural gas feedstock to our liquefaction projects; - increases in the cost to supply LNG feedstock to our facilities; - decreases in the cost of competing sources of natural gas, LNG or alternate fuels such as coal, HFO and diesel; - decreases in the price of LNG; and - displacement of LNG or fossil fuels more broadly by alternate fuels or energy sources or technologies (including but not limited to nuclear, wind, solar, biofuels and batteries) in locations where access to these energy sources is not currently available or prevalent.
+- increases in worldwide LNG production capacity and availability of LNG for market supply; - increases in demand for natural gas but at levels below those required to maintain current price equilibrium with respect to supply; - increases in the cost to supply natural gas feedstock to our liquefaction projects; - increases in the cost to supply LNG feedstock to our facilities; - · decreases in the cost of competing sources of natural gas, LNG or alternate fuels such as coal, HFO and diesel;

+- decreases in the price of LNG; and - displacement of LNG or fossil fuels more broadly by alternate fuels or energy sources or technologies (including but not limited to nuclear, wind, solar, biofuels and batteries) in locations where access to these energy sources is not currently available or prevalent.

-In addition, we may not be able to successfully execute on our strategy to supply our existing and future customers with LNG produced entirely at our own facilities upon completion of the Pennsylvania Facility.
-See "Risk Related to Our Business-We have not yet completed construction and commissioning of the Old Harbour Terminal or the Pennsylvania Facility.
-There can be no assurance that the Old Harbour Terminal or the Pennsylvania Facility will operate as described in this prospectus, or at all."
+In addition, we may not be able to successfully execute on our strategy to supply our existing and future customers with LNG produced primarily at our own facilities upon completion of the Pennsylvania Facility.
+See "Risk Related to Our Business-We have not yet completed construction and commissioning of all of our Terminals and Liquefaction Facilities.
+There can be no assurance that our Terminals and Liquefaction Facilities will operate as described in this prospectus, or at all."